obeezzy/lpminimk3/README.md

 The goals of this project are as follows:
 * Intuitive, object-oriented design
-* Convenient for use in script or in shell
+* Convenient for use in script and shell
 * Access to all (or most) of the Launchpad Mini MK3 MIDI features